William Grimes (former slave): Life of William Grimes, the runaway slave

 William Grimes published his first slave narrative, Life of William Grimes, the runaway slave, in 1825 to recover finances.
 His slave narrative provides great detail of his life until 1825.
 This slave narrative was published only months after he purchased his freedom.
-Grimes also published an updated version of his autobiography in 1855.
+Grimes mailed a copy of his narrative to President John Quincy Adams, who had it bound and preserved among his papers, though it is unknown whether he read it.

-Grimes felt a second publishing of his slave narrative would be best because the first edition of his slave narrative is considered the first one by many, which caused him to lose out on monetary gains.
-The second version provides an update of his life until 1855 while also counterbalancing the bitterness put forth in his first slave narrative.
+An updated version of the autobiography was published in 1855.
+Because the first edition of Grimes' slave narrative was an early example of the genre published in the United States, he felt that a second edition would likely reap additional monetary gains, as autobiographical accounts of slavery had become more popular in subsequent decades.
+The second edition provides an update of his life until 1855 while also counterbalancing the bitterness put forth in his first slave narrative.
 However, his second release of a slave narrative did receive a much different reception from the first.
 The abolitionist press at the time did not reference the second edition in any newspapers.